marioroy/mce-cookbook/README.md

 ```

 MCE workers above spawn as threads whenever threads is present.
 Unlike MCE,
-MCE::Hobo workers can only be child processes, spawned via fork.
-That means
+MCE::Hobo workers can only run as child processes, spawned via fork.
+To work
-having to run the application inside a thread on the Windows platform or
+around PAR or a dependency not being multi-process safe, one must run inside
-the exe will crash.
+a thread on the Windows platform or the exe will crash.

 ```perl
  # https://metacpan.org/pod/PAR::Packer